Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 Migration process

-If you are entitled to migrate from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud, we’ll contact you.
-We’ll let you know that you are entitled to the migration, and we’ll request the information that we need from you for the migration process.
+If you are eligible to migrate from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud, we will contact you.
+We will confirm your eligibility and request the necessary information from you to complete the migration.

-Alternatively, you can open a case with the Cisco Technical Assistance Center (TAC) and request that the Cisco Cloud Operations team perform a migration.
+Alternatively, you can open a case with the Technical Assistance Center (TAC) and request that the Cloud Operations team perform a migration.

-After you provide the information that is required for a migration, we’ll contact you within 48 hours to schedule a maintenance window during which to perform the migration.
-This migration can take up to approximately 6 hours, depending on the number of devices in your fabric.
+After you provide the information that is required for a migration, we will contact you within 48 hours to schedule a maintenance window during which to perform the migration.
+The migration may take as long as 6 hours, depending on how many devices are in your fabric.

-The Cisco Cloud Operations team performs the migration remotely.
-If any issues prevent a successful migration, we’ll resolve the issues and contact you as needed.
+The Cloud Operations team performs the migration remotely.
+If any issues prevent a successful migration, we will resolve the issues and contact you as needed.

 A migration has a minimal effect on the data plane because the control connection is automatically reestablished after the migration completes.